 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

-Looking at the data, you can tell that Satsuma is as safe as they come, according to science and data.
+Looking at the data, you can tell that Rainbow City is as safe as they come, according to science and data.

 But as most Alabama residents would agree, almost every place here has its safe and not safe parts.
 So just make sure you're informed ahead of time.